KuaiSearch: An E-Commerce Search Dataset with Authentic Queries and Product Texts for Recall, Ranking, and Relevance: Introduction

 However, existing public e-commerce search datasets still exhibit significant limitations in terms of data scale, textual completeness, the richness of user behavior signals, and coverage of the search pipeline.
-Specifically, early studies have largely relied on Amazon datasets, in which queries are typically heuristically constructed \cite{amazonquery,per3}, and cold-start users as well as long-tail products are often filtered out.
+Specifically, early studies have largely relied on Amazon datasets, in which queries are typically heuristically constructed \cite{amazonquery,per3,amazonc4}, and cold-start users as well as long-tail products are often filtered out.
 Such preprocessing introduces substantial discrepancies between the resulting data distribution and real-world e-commerce search scenarios, thereby raising concerns about the reliability of experimental conclusions and limiting the practical applicability of the resulting models.
 To mitigate some of these issues, the JDsearch dataset \cite{jdsearch} incorporates real user queries together with multiple types of user–product interactions (e.g., clicks, add-to-cart actions, and purchases), while retaining cold-start users and long-tail products, thus providing a more realistic experimental setting.
 Nevertheless, the anonymization of textual content in JDsearch largely constrains research on LLM–based e-commerce search.
 More recently, the Qilin dataset \cite{qilin} provides natural-language text; however, its search scenario is closer to content browsing than product search, and it lacks key behavioral signals required to model user purchase intent and personalized preferences.
 In addition, its data scale is relatively limited, covering only a single day of interactions.
-Furthermore, most existing datasets focus on only a single stage of the search pipeline (e.g., recall or ranking), which restricts systematic investigation and methodological innovation for realistic, end-to-end e-commerce search systems.
-Overall, existing datasets struggle to simultaneously balance data scale, textual completeness, behavioral signal richness, and multi-stage search coverage, and therefore remain insufficient to fully support LLM–based application research in real-world e-commerce search scenarios.
+Furthermore, most existing datasets focus on only a single search task, such as recall or ranking, making it difficult to study different components of e-commerce search within a shared real-world data domain.
+Overall, existing datasets struggle to simultaneously balance data scale, textual completeness, behavioral signal richness, and coverage of multiple search tasks, and therefore remain insufficient to fully support research on real-world LLM-based e-commerce search.